 Heathwood Hall is an Episcopal school.
 As such, we are charged with the educational and spiritual development of students of all faiths and backgrounds.
-While most of our students are Christian, we welcome students from diverse religious, cultural, and economic backgrounds and feel that our community is richer for that diversity.
+While most of our students are Christian, we welcome students from all religions and cultural backgrounds and feel that our community is richer for that diversity.

 Like all Episcopal schools, Heathwood integrates spiritual formation into students’ daily experience.
 All students and faculty gather for worship and prayer each Wednesday in the Chapel of the Epiphany.
 We use the Episcopal Church’s Book of Common Prayer as a primary resource and also incorporate resources from other faiths.
 We seek unity through common prayer, not common doctrine.
 As an Episcopal community, we learn, worship and celebrate together in the recognition that God is the center of life and with the intention of answering God’s call to each of us to nurture one another’s spiritual development and to welcome all people into our community.